The question Blacks must ask themselves voting in 2016 Presidential Election

 It’s Election Day for 2016.
 I have to get this message out as expedient as I possibly can (particularly to Blacks) so please read and digest all that you can.
 Time’s running out so the importance that you read this is crucial.
 Here we go.

-Donald Trump runs on the Republican ticket and Hillary Rodham Clinton on the Democratic side; these candidates are the two front runners in this Presidential election to date.
+Donald Trump runs on the Republican ticket and Hillary Rodham Clinton on the Democratic side; these candidates are the two front runners in this Presidential election.
 With this being said, there’s a profound question for the Black community: How will voting to elect either one of these candidates help Blacks?
 It’s a profound question that needs to be answered so let’s assess both candidates to what the pros and cons are.

 Here’s three video clips of the recent interview of Julian Assange, Editor-in-Chief of WikiLeaks, discussing rumors and the emails regarding Hillary Clinton’s criminality and more: